tsuideni-works/tsuideni-works.github.io/user-guide.md

 ## Share urls
 1. Use the browser (safari for iOS and chrome for Android) to navigate to the manga or chapter you want to read.
-2. Share the url to tsuideni.
+2. Share the url to the application.

 ### iOS